DataDog/dd-agent/CONTRIBUTING.md

 ## [Integrations](https://github.com/DataDog/integrations-core)

-All integrations, except for kubernetes, docker and agent_metrics (along with the deprecated hdfs, jenkins and mesos checks), have been moved to the [Integration SDK](https://github.com/DataDog/integrations-core).
+All checks, except for agent_metrics, docker_daemon, kubernetes and kubernetes_state (along with the deprecated docker, hdfs, jenkins and mesos checks), have been moved to the [Integration SDK](https://github.com/DataDog/integrations-core).
 Please look there to submit related issues, PRs, or review the latest changes.

 For new integrations, please open a pull request in the [integrations extras repo](https://github.com/DataDog/integrations-extras)